Aidar5/nattoeng/docs/source/book/19_ssh_telnet/telnetlib.rst

     You should always set time.sleep(n) before using read_very_eager.

 With read_until() will be a slightly different approach.
-You can execute the same three commands, but then get the output one by one because of reading till invitation string:
+You can execute the same three commands, but then get the output one by one because of reading till prompt string:

 .. code:: python